sveggiani/vscode-field-lights/README.md

 ### Credits

-- Folders icon by Hector M from the Noun Project
+- Folders icon by Landan Lloyd from the Noun Project